-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 62. Triller

-Triller is a social media video app in which you film yourself lip-syncing, dancing, or both.
+Triller is a social media video app where you film yourself lip-syncing, dancing, or both.

 Triller’s editing algorithm then goes to work to edit your video for you based on audio and facial analyses.